NAIL POLISH COSMETIC INFORMATION

 39942

-Although the majority of chemicals in beauty products and cosmetics present hardly any or no danger, several are associated to serious medical issues, such as cancer, reproductive and neurological harm, and developmental delays.
-Chemicals in cosmetics get into a person's body through the skin, inhalation, ingestion and internal use, and cause similar dangers as food chemicals, per this site.
+Though the majority of chemicals in cosmetics pose slight or no danger, several dozen are linked with considerable medical conditions, including cancer, reproductive and neurological harm, and developmental delays.
+Chemicals in cosmetics can enter your body through internal use, the skin, and inhalation, and lead to the same problems as food chemicals, per this site.

-Chemicals associated with cancer can be found in water, food, and a lot of other everyday items.
-But, no classification of consumer items is subject to less government management than cosmetics, including NAIL POLISH.
-Though most of the contaminants and chemicals in cosmetics and personal care products very likely pose little risk, your exposure to some has been associated with significant health issues, such as cancer.
+Chemicals and contaminants linked to cancer are found in water, food, and various other everyday items.
+Still, no area of consumer items is subject to less government inspection than cosmetics, including NAIL POLISH.
+While many of the chemicals in cosmetics in all likelihood pose very little risk, being exposed to some has been linked to major health issues, including cancer.